 Original watches are:

-- Have not had parts replaced with later-era equivalents or been modified/altered in any way
+- Have not had parts replaced with non-factory parts in any way

 We also look for things like custom details that were added after purchasing, like diamonds or enhanced bezels which were later-era additions and unoriginal to the piece.
 There are even many buyers and collectors who will favor watches that have never had a polishing or servicing that could have hindered the natural aging process of the timepiece.